fluree/docs.flur.ee/src/content/0.15.0/docs/examples/iam.md

 Under the hood, Fluree is creating new `_user` and `_auth` records, associating them together, and associating the specified role with the `_auth` record.

-You should recieve a long string that looks something like this.
+You should receive a long string that looks something like this.
 (Shortened for readability)

 `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9....Vvon__pAMa6BRQoAaT_zG_qt0pSI`